otsaloma/dataiter/README.md

 [![Documentation Status](https://readthedocs.org/projects/dataiter/badge/?version=latest)](https://dataiter.readthedocs.io/en/latest/?badge=latest)
 [![PyPI](https://img.shields.io/pypi/v/dataiter.svg)](https://pypi.org/project/dataiter/)

-dataiter currently includes the following classes.
+Dataiter currently includes the following classes.

 **`DataFrame`** is a class for tabular data similar to R's `data.frame` or `pandas.DataFrame`.
 It is under the hood a dictionary of NumPy arrays and thus capable of fast vectorized operations.
 You can consider this to be a light-weight alternative to Pandas with a simple and consistent API.
-Performance-wise dataiter relies on NumPy and Numba and is likely to be at best comparable to Pandas.
+Performance-wise Dataiter relies on NumPy and Numba and is likely to be at best comparable to Pandas.

 **`ListOfDicts`** is a class useful for manipulating data from JSON